students select a major track, and then take courses relevant to this major

 as well as basic science and humanities courses.

-Students when first admitted to GIST College are inducted into the General Studies program-which consists of basic science, humanities and social science courses- for their first two years of studies before selecting a concentration.
-Before the end of their 4thsemester, students select a major track, and then take courses relevant to this major as well as basic science and humanities courses.
+Students when first admitted to GIST College are inducted into the General Studies program-which consists of basic science, humanities and social science courses- for their first years of studies before selecting a concentration.
+Before the end of their 2nd semester, students select a major track, and then take courses relevant to this major as well as basic science and humanities courses.

 Basic Science Curriculum